The ABCs of CLV

-Churn is the rate at which customers stop purchasing from or doing business with your company.
+Churn is the rate at which customers stop purchasing or doing business with your company.

-A representation of a group of customers with similar characteristics, features, and/or behaviors.
+A representation of a group of leads or customers with similar characteristics, features, and / or behaviors.

 A group of people on a social network that are similar to a group of your existing customers, based factors like demographics, behavior, location, etc.